AllenInstitute/allen_v1dd/stim_analysis_changelogs.md

 - First version
 - DG analyses (windowed + full-field)
-- LSN analyses using basic detection ()
+- LSN analyses (using basic detection; a later version will use chi-squared tests and Gaussian fits)